hacklaen/EasyRad/README.md

 # EasyRad
-This browser application allows to fill out MRRT templates and to copy the result into the clipboard.
+EasyRad is a browser application that allows you to fill out radiology report templates and to copy the result into the clipboard for further processing.
+The templates must comply with the IHE Radiology Technical Framework Supplement Management of Radiology Report Templates (MRRT).

+## Implemented standard
+EasyRad implements the technical specification given in Volume 3 “Content Modules” of the standard in the version of September 9, 2016.
+The text could be downloaded here: [http://ihe.net/Technical_Frameworks/]( http://ihe.net/Technical_Frameworks/)
+** Not supported features **

+** Additional features **

 ## Synopsis